Charter for the Virginia Alliance for Secure Computing and Networking (VASCAN)

 - VASCAN promotes the balance of institutional business risks with their information and infrastructure security risks.

 - VASCAN promotes cooperation and collaboration among members over and above competitive pressures that may exist.

 - VASCAN operates in the interest of the Commonwealth of Virginia and of each participating institution.

 - VASCAN promotes open sharing of information in closed-door meetings with mutually agreed upon non-disclosure expectations, and to the greatest appropriate extent in public conferences.

 The VASCAN structure:

-The VASCAN was founded by a partnership between the George Mason University, James Madison University, University of Virginia, and Virginia Tech.
+The VASCAN was founded by a partnership between George Mason University, James Madison University, University of Virginia, and Virginia Tech.
 That partnership was subsequently extended to Virginia Commonwealth University.
-The VASCAN will operate under a steering committee team made up those schools and Old Dominion University, and will periodically report to the Virginia Higher Education CIO Council.
+The VASCAN will operate under a steering committee team made up of those schools and Old Dominion University, and will periodically report to the Virginia Higher Education CIO Council.
 Participation in the regular VASCAN meetings and a “Participant” VASCAN email list will be via invitation.
 Participation in monthly meetings is open to Virginia Public and Private Higher Education Institutions.
 Broader participation by any higher education, K-12, Commonwealth agency, or audit organization will be via the annual conference, via materials that are presented on the VASCAN website, via collaborative knowledge sharing, an open VASCAN email list, and shared services that are made available to any Commonwealth of Virginia organization.